ITunes Store: Music

 Downloaded songs come with song information (name, artist, album) already filled out, though iTunes provides a free service by Gracenote to do this for songs not purchased from the store, although they must be imported with iTunes.
 Songs that have an entry in the iTunes Store also come with album artwork (Artwork is embedded in the metadata).
 Artwork can be obtained for songs not purchased from the store for free if the user has an iTunes Store account.
 Purchased songs do not come with lyrics, nor does iTunes provide a service for acquiring the missing lyrics.
-However, several third-party applications exist to locate and automatically add lyrics to the user's music.

-Some albums purchased on iTunes came with booklets.
+Some albums purchased on iTunes come with booklets.
 The first instance of this was the release of the album How to Dismantle an Atomic Bomb by rock band U2.

 "Album Only" songs

 Some songs are available from the store by "Album Only", meaning the song can only be acquired through the purchase of the entire album, whereas most songs can be downloaded separately from the album they belong to.